 Musing on a Thursday Morning

 Nothing lasting happens for the advancement of God’s Kingdom without prayer.
-That is why my soon-to-be-Doctor Ben Long, my best friend and church planting partner is organizing a series of prayer walks for our growing band of Christ-followers.
-We will be walking around strategic buildings in our community, praying for our neighbors and for God’s blessings upon them.
+In October, I hope to organize a series of prayer-walks in the community of our new church.
+Groups of two people will be walking around strategic buildings in our community, praying for our neighbors and for God’s blessings upon them.
 So why would I write a BLOG post with the title “Prayer Walking has Little Biblical Warrant.”
 Answer?

 To put a keen focus on WHAT we will be praying